Childhood cancer: Genetic factors

-Also, a longer life expectancy in children avails for a longer time to manifest cancer processes with long latency periods, increasing the risk of developing some cancer types later in life.
+Also, a longer life expectancy in children allows for a longer time to manifest cancer processes with long latency periods, increasing the risk of developing some cancer types later in life.

-Advanced parental age has been associated with increased risk of childhood cancer in the offspring.
+Advanced parental age has been associated with an increased risk of childhood cancer in the offspring.
 There are preventable causes of childhood malignancy, such as delivery overuse and misuse of ionizing radiation through computed tomography scans when the test is not indicated or when adult protocols are used.

 Diagnosis

 Types

-The most common cancers in children are (childhood) leukemia (32%), brain tumors (18%), and lymphomas (11%).
-In 2005, 4.1 of every 100,000 young people under 20 years of age in the U.S. were diagnosed with leukemia, and 0.8 per 100,000 died from it.
-The number of new cases was highest among the 1–4 age group, but the number of deaths was highest among the 10–14 age group.

-In 2005, 2.9 of every 100,000 people 0–19 years of age were found to have cancer of the brain or central nervous system, and 0.7 per 100,000 died from it.
-These cancers were found most often in children between 1 and 4 years of age, but the most deaths occurred among those aged 5–9.
+The most common childhood cancers (birth-14 years old) are Leukemia (28%), central nervous system tumors (27%), and Lymphomas (12%).
 The main subtypes of brain and central nervous system tumors in children are: astrocytoma, brain stem glioma, craniopharyngioma, desmoplastic infantile ganglioglioma, ependymoma, high-grade glioma, medulloblastoma and atypical teratoid rhabdoid tumor.
+In 2020-2022, 1.9 per 100,000 children died from cancer.

+In 2022, 4.2 of every 100,000 young people under 20 years of age in the U.S. were diagnosed with leukemia, and 0.6 per 100,000 died from it.
+In the same year, 2.3 of every 100,000 young people under 20 years of age in the U.S. were found to have cancer of the brain or central nervous system, and 0.6 per 100,000 died from it.
+Incidence of these cancers have been steadily declining since 2016 and 2018, respectively.

 Other, less common childhood cancer types are: